PCPC testing ( (formerly CTFA)

 Preliminary tests

-Microbial Content Test – It also needs to be performed prior to preservative efficacy test.
+Microbial Content Test – It also needs to be performed prior to the preservative efficacy test.

 PCPC M-3 test method

 • Challenged formulations are sampled to determine viable microorganisms at selected time intervals after inoculations.
-Quantitative pour plate method, quantitative spread plate method, and quantitative spiral plate method is used for sampling of products.
+The quantitative pour plate method, quantitative spread plate method, and quantitative spiral plate method are used for the sampling of products.

 PCPC M-4 method is designed to ensure the safety and efficacy of cosmetic and skincare products intended for use around the eyes.